- Feature Links

 I paid a deposit to the City of Lawrenceville.
 Will I get that back?

-If the only utility provided to you by the City of Lawrenceville is water, your deposit will be transferred to Gwinnett County.
+If the only utility provided to you by the City of Lawrenceville is residential water, your residential water deposit will be applied as a credit to your water utility account.
+Commercial water deposits will be transferred to Gwinnett County.
 Other deposits will not change.

 How can I save money on my bill?